I fell into Occupational Therapy when I was at college. I had been working around my studies as a...

 I then transferred my skills to supporting women in the community, which included all aspects of antenatal and postnatal care, home births and water births, with attendance on a midwifery led unit.

-Further into my career I became a Practice Development Midwife where part of my role in the NHS and in Private healthcare was to develop a foetal monitoring training package for both midwives and doctors on topics such as fetal monitoring.
-This included the rationale of the fetal heart rate patterns in relation to fetal wellbeing and the correct method for intrapartum auscultation to be able to distinguish any deviation from normality.
-I have designed and embedded high fidelity simulation training for obstetric emergencies and attend hospitals across the UK to teach neonatal life support.
+Further into my career I became a Practice Development Midwife where part of my role in the NHS and in Private healthcare was to develop a foetal monitoring training package for both midwives and doctors on topics such as foetal monitoring.
+This included the rationale of the foetal heart rate patterns in relation to foetal wellbeing and the correct method for intrapartum auscultation to be able to distinguish any deviation from normality.
+I have designed and embedded high fidelity simulation training for obstetric and neonatal emergencies in the UK and abroad.

 I have also been responsible for writing and overseeing hospital polices.
 An area of care that I feel very passionate about is supporting women and families through any bereavement, and I led on the improvement project for the implementation of the National Bereavement Pathway within the private health care setting.